 5. Niutop Acrylic Paint Pens for Rock Painting

 I think this is a great deal.
-At a reasonable price, you can get 24 different colors of the best acrylic markers out there.
+At a reasonable price, you can get 24 different colors of the most affordable acrylic markers out there.
 You get 12 basic colors, 8 metallic colors and 4 pastel colors.
 With such an extensive selection of colors, you will surely be able to do a lot.
 Use this on any kind of medium but I like it on paper, rocks, wood and even non-porous surfaces like glass or ceramic.

 These are waterproof paint markers as well.
 Once you let the ink dry, it stays in place.
 You can use it on cups, glasses and the ink doesn’t wash off.
 It is dishwasher-safe.
 It’s even oven-safe.